Farhana100/ManageCasaFrontend/PROJECTLOG.md

 * need to specify default types and values in Tenant.js, Owners.js and Comm...
 * more works left on basic pages
+* need to apply js on dynamically change district options according to choosen division - register
+* create modal - confirmation pop up - apply to all forms

 ## Updates
 Append the changes added in the latest commit